 Khan Satyr “Tent” in Astana, Kazakhstan

-This futuristic glass tent is actually a giant shopping centre, but inside you’ll also find mini golf, an indoor beach, several rides, and of course an entire floor dedicated to being a museum of how Nursultan Nazarbayev came up with the design of the building himself.
-Our favourite display in the museum is the picture of him looking pensively out of an aeroplane window, and the subsequent scribble on a napkin that vaguely represents the shape of the lop-sided tent.
+This futuristic glass tent is actually a giant shopping center, but inside you’ll also find mini-golf, an indoor beach, several rides, and of course an entire floor dedicated to being a museum of how Nursultan Nazarbayev came up with the design of the building himself.
+Our favorite display in the museum is the picture of him looking pensively out of an airplane window, and the subsequent scribble on a napkin that vaguely represents the shape of the lop-sided tent.

 National Tea House “Melon” in Tajikistan

 Melons are very popular across Central Asia, but they’re so important in Tajikistan that they even decided to build a giant one just outside the capital of Dushanbe.
-Built as a tea house, the 42 metre tall melon shaped structure is basically a giant function room which is also used for weddings, parties and other events.
+Built as a tea house, the 42-meter tall melon-shaped structure is basically a giant function room that is also used for weddings, parties and other events.

 Nurly Tau in Almaty, Kazakhstan

 Nurly Tau is a huge complex of offices, restaurants and entertainment spaces.
 The jagged, seemingly random shapes of the various buildings, covered from top to bottom in glass, are meant to resemble the Zaily Alatau Mountains which it’s built in the foothills of.